 Lay those aside and tear off two pieces of white quilling paper, about 4″ to 5″.
-Wrap one around a pen, quilling tool handle or your little finger to make an open loop and glue the end.
+Wrap one around a pen, quilling tool handle, or your little finger to make an open loop and glue the end.
 Bunch your tassel strips together and slide them into the ring as shown.
-Try to get the ring to about the half way point.
+Try to get the ring to about the halfway point.
 Next, you’ll need to fold your paper bundle over it to secure the top.

 The easiest way to do it is to fold them down over either side of your finger with the ring on the top.
-They will naturally want to stack together one top of the other; turn a few so they create an X shape through the ring.
+They will naturally want to stack together on top of the other; turn a few so they create an X shape through the ring.